jeremiahsnapp/dev-lxc/docs/usage.md

 Save the changes in the servers to snapshots with a comment.

 ```
-dev-lxc halt
+dl halt
-dev-lxc snapshot -c 'this is a snapshot comment'
+dl snapshot -c 'this is a snapshot comment'
 ```

 ### List snapshots

 ```
-dev-lxc snapshot -l
+dl snapshot -l
 ```

 ### Restore snapshots